simplesamlphp/simplesamlphp/CONTRIBUTING.md

 * If you think you have discovered a bug, please check the [issue tracker](https://github.com/simplesamlphp/simplesamlphp/issues) and the [pull requests](https://github.com/simplesamlphp/simplesamlphp/pulls) to verify it hasn't been reported already.

 ## Contributing code
-New features are always welcome provided they will be useful to someone apart from yourself.
-Please take a look at the [list of issues](https://github.com/simplesamlphp/simplesamlphp/issues) to see what people is demanding.
-Our [roadmap](https://simplesamlphp.org/releaseplan) might also be a good place to start if you don't know exactly what you can contribute with.
+New features are always welcome, provided they will be useful to someone apart from yourself.
+Please take a look at the [list of issues](https://github.com/simplesamlphp/simplesamlphp/issues) to see what people are asking for.
+Our [roadmap](https://simplesamlphp.org/releaseplan) might also be a good place to start if you do not know exactly how you can contribute.

-When contributing your code, please make sure to:
+When submitting a pull request, please make sure to account for:

+### Coding standards
 * Respect the coding standards.
 We try to comply with PHP's [PSR-2](http://www.php-fig.org/psr/psr-2/).
-Pay special attention to:
+Pay special attention to the rules below:
     * Lines should not be longer than 80 characters.
     * Use **4 spaces** instead of tabs.
     * Keep the keywords in **lowercase**, including `true`, `false` and `null`.